enz/pentobi/libpentobi_base/Pentobi-SGF.md

 place several pieces simultaneously on the board.
 The setup property `AE` can be used to remove pieces from the board.
 All these properties can have multiple values, each value represents a piece by its coordinates as in the move properties.
-The `PL` can be used to set the color to play in a setup position.
+The `PL` property can be used to set the color to play in a setup position.

 ### Example
 ```